Bahamas Yacht Charter Guide

 Being located so close to Florida and the shipping channels, the islands have history and culture aplenty, with each one enjoying a distinct personality and appeal all of its own.
 On the larger islands, you’ll find quaint restaurants and bars, golf courses, and boutiques.
 While the smaller isles being remote and unspoiled, offer luxuries that money can’t buy.
 Sampling a bit of both worlds is the ideal combination.

-Start your journey by boarding your yacht in the vibrant capital Nassau and cruise towards the Exumas to the south.
+Start your journey in the Bahamas by boarding your private yacht in the vibrant capital Nassau and cruise towards the Exumas to the south.
 Glide from idyll to idyll as you relax on board.

 - Tides permitting, swim and snorkel through the waters of Thunderball Grotto

 - Dive the relics of an old DC-3 airplane, Norman’s Cay

 - The Staniel Cay Yacht Club is where the Exumas social scene converges

 - Throw hot dogs to the nurse sharks in the shallow waters of Compass Cay